macor161/opencollab-lib/README.md

 # Install

-Two dependencies are currently needed to use `opencollab-lib`: [TestRPC](https://github.com/ethereumjs/testrpc) for testing purpose and [git-mango-helper](https://github.com/macor161/git-mango-helper) to handle the `mango://` protocol.
+Three dependencies are currently needed to use the frontend:
+* [TestRPC](https://github.com/ethereumjs/testrpc) for the Ethereum RPC client
+* [ipfs](https://www.npmjs.com/package/ipfs) for the IPFS node
+* [git-remote-mango](https://github.com/macor161/git-mango-helper) to handle the `mango://` protocol.

 Then run `npm install`.

 ```
-npm install -g ethereumjs-testrpc git-mango-helper
+npm install -g ethereumjs-testrpc ipfs git-mango-helper
 npm install
 ```